Search

 Where Klaviyo SMS falls short

-It often falls short when you need broad country coverage, simpler pricing, fast sends at scale, or hands-on support.
-Let’s discuss some of these in detail.
+While Klaviyo SMS is a good option for those who already use the platform for email marketing, it often falls short when you need broad country coverage, simpler pricing, fast sends at scale, or hands-on support.

 Geographic restrictions

-Klaviyo does not support SMS everywhere.
-SMS is available in a limited set of countries, including the US, Canada, the UK, Ireland, Australia, New Zealand, and some European countries.
+Klaviyo only supports 22 countries as of mid-2026, including the U.S., Canada, the UK, Ireland, Australia, New Zealand, and some European countries.

-That’s fine for many ecommerce brands, but it’s a real constraint if a store sells across a wider global footprint.
+That’s fine for many ecommerce brands, but it’s a constraint once you’re selling internationally.
+If you need wider reach, compare a Klaviyo alternative built for global sending.

 MMS is even more limited.
-It’s only available for all United States numbers, Canadian toll-free numbers, and Australian long codes.
+It’s only available for all U.S. numbers, Canadian toll-free numbers, and Australian long codes.
 It’s not available with Canadian short codes or Australian branded sender IDs.
 So, teams that rely on rich media can’t treat MMS as a universal channel.

 Pricing complexity

-The pricing model is one of the hardest parts to predict.
-Klaviyo uses credits, and those credits are tied to the wider plan setup rather than a simple standalone SMS bill.
+The pricing model is one of the hardest parts to predict, because Klaviyo prices per message, and those rates are tied to the wider plan setup rather than a simple standalone SMS bill.

-That makes the Klaviyo sms pricing structure less transparent than a pure SMS-only tool.
-It’s especially difficult if a team primarily wants to estimate Klaviyo SMS pricing per message.
+That makes the Klaviyo SMS pricing structure less transparent than a pure SMS-only tool, especially if a team primarily wants to estimate cost per message.

 Recent review feedback matches that.
-A 2026 Capterra review said, “We wanted to expand to sms marketing and found it quite pricey.”
+A 2026 Capterra review said Klaviyo felt “quite pricey” when the team wanted to expand into SMS marketing.

 As such, pricing complexity is a recurring concern.
-That does not mean Klaviyo is overpriced for everyone, but it does mean SMS cost forecasting is not as simple as it looks at first glance.
+That doesn’t mean Klaviyo is overpriced for everyone, but it does mean SMS cost forecasting isn’t as simple as it looks at first glance.

 Throughput limitations